by Anil Prasad

 I was really pleased with The Tooth Mother because it’s so influenced by the kind of Arabic music I was listening to when I was very young.
 That was really allowed to come out for the first time—to the front, anyway.
 I think it's always been there, bubbling under.
 But it was the first time I really concentrated on that influence.
 I was expecting to carry on with that, but there doesn't seem to be much of a Middle Eastern flavor in the new music I’m working on.
 I can't really say that the music of the west coast really influenced me.
 But, I guess I was hearing it just by being out and about.
 Maybe that’s why the new music is more rock oriented.

-What prompted you to incorporate Arabic influences into Tooth Mother?
+Specifically, what prompted you to incorporate Arabic structures into Tooth Mother?

 What triggered it is that I realized this album was going to be written, arranged and produced completely by myself.
 That’s something I haven't done for a very long time.
 It wasn’t through choice.
 I was actually planning to have David Torn co-produce with me, as on Bestial Cluster.
 But I ran into problems with the record company.
 To cut a long story short, the easiest way out of it was to go ahead and do the whole thing myself.
 So, I had to rely on my own influences much more than other people I would be working with.